20% is boring

 Let’s also assume that our profit margin was 5% before.
 If I had $10 million in revenue in a quarter, our quarterly profit was $500,000.

 With my improved team performance, all the costs are the same, except I’m spending a little bit more on a tool – say that’s $3,000 per quarter.
 Otherwise, all I’m doing differently is having another short meeting every few weeks.
 I didn’t add anyone to the team.
-But now my revenue is $11 million in the quarter because I got better product to market faster.
+But now my revenue is $11 million in the quarter because I got a better product to market faster.
 My profit is now $1,497,000.

 Oh wait – did I say “triple?”
 How about 10x my profits?